 You can always add vegetables to their diet!
 Yes, they need the nutrition and health benefits found in leafy green vegetables too.
 You can add some chopped spinach, lettuce, turnip greens, and other similar greens.
-By six weeks, they can enjoy boiled veggie scraps.
+After six weeks, they can enjoy boiled veggie scraps.

 Water is another vital thing to note.
 Chickens are easily in danger of dehydration.
 Thus, water should always be available.
 It should be placed into hanging water dispensers to avoid dirt from quickly contaminating the water.
 Chickens also require clean food and water.

 Feeding your chickens well gives a lot of advantages and helps them on their egg-laying journey.
 Furthermore, rose comb bantams that are well-fed can live more healthily and enjoy their lives to the fullest.

 Rose comb bantams are a pure breed of bantams dating as early as the 14th century.
 They are one of the “true” bantams, which means they are naturally small and are not influenced by human intervention altering their size.
 Another thing is that they do not have a regular-sized counterpart, as is true to other breeds of bantams.

 They stand in the middle of being hardy and easy to raise.
 Of course, they require care and attention.
 They are not the strongest chickens when young.
 This breed is often kept because of its appearance.

-One of their prominent features or rose comb bantams as a breed is their interesting color variations that reach up to 25 color variations.
-They are not for the egg-laying business nor the meat production side.
+One of the prominent features of rose comb bantams as a breed is their interesting color variations that reach up to 25 color variations.
+They are not for the egg-laying business or the meat production side.